lsst/dp1_lsst_io/docs/tutorials/portal/portal-102-3.rst

 .. _portal-102-3-S1:

-**1. Select the image repository for your query.** Go to the Rubin Science Platform at `data.lsst.cloud <https://data.lsst.cloud/>`_, select the Portal Aspect, and select the "DP0.2 Catalogs" tab.
+**1. Select the image repository for your query.** Go to the Rubin Science Platform at `data.lsst.cloud <https://data.lsst.cloud/>`_, select the Portal Aspect, and select the "General TAP" tab.
-(If that tab does not appear after selecting the Portal Aspect, click on the "hamburger" (three horizontal lines) menu in the upper left, and click on "DP0.2 Catalogs" to add it as an additional tab.)
+(If that tab does not appear after selecting the Portal Aspect, click on the "hamburger" (three horizontal lines) menu in the upper left, and click on "General TAP" to add it as an additional tab.)
 For the "Table Collection (Schema)" select the “dp1_v29” from the menu (it should be the default).
 In the box for selecting tables, select "dp1_v29.ObsCore".